 Treatment for Moderate to Severe Separation Anxiety

 Moderate or severe cases of separation anxiety require a more complex desensitization and counterconditioning program.
 In these cases, it’s crucial to gradually accustom a dog to being alone by starting with many short separations that do not produce anxiety and then gradually increasing the duration of the separations over many weeks of daily sessions.

 The following steps briefly describe a desensitization and counterconditioning program.
 Please keep in mind that this is a short, general explanation.
-Please read our article, Desensitization and Counterconditioning, for a more detailed description of this treatment.

 Desensitization and counterconditioning are complex and can be tricky to carry out.
 Fear must be avoided or the procedure will backfire and the dog will get more frightened.
 Because treatment must progress and change according to the pet’s reactions, and because these reactions can be difficult to read and interpret, desensitization and counterconditioning require the guidance of a trained and experienced professional.
 For help designing and carrying out a desensitization and counterconditioning plan, consult a Certified Applied Animal Behaviorist (CAAB or ACAAB) or a board-certified veterinary behaviorist (Dip ACVB).
 If you can’t find a behaviorist, you can seek help from a Certified Professional Dog Trainer (CPDT), but be sure that the trainer is qualified to help you.
 Determine whether she or he has education and experience in treating fear with desensitization and counterconditioning, since this kind of expertise isn’t required for CPDT certification.
-Please see our article, Finding Professional Help, to locate one of these experts in your area.
+Please see our article, Finding Professional Behavior Help, to locate one of these experts in your area.